act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 ## Accessibility Support

-This rule relies on assistive technologies to recognize owned elements, also when they are nested descendants that are not immediate children.
-Certain assistive technologies cannot recognize owned elements that not immediate children, unless workarounds are used.
+This rule relies on assistive technologies to recognize owned elements, as defined by [WAI-ARIA 1.1](https://www.w3.org/TR/wai-aria).
+This includes when they are nested descendants that are not immediate children.
+However, some assistive technologies do not recognize owned elements that are not immediate children, unless workarounds are used.

 ## Background